cutioluis/cutioluis/README.md

 ### Hello World 👋
-I am a fullstack software engineer from bangladesh
+I am a Frontend Developer and Ui/Ux Designer
 - 🔭 Working on multiple frontend and backend project using React and Nodejs
-- 🌱 Learning design patterns in depth
+- 🌱 Learning Adobe xd
 <br>